JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **This Ideas Page is still under construction, and contains some relics from 2015, 2016, and 2017.
 Check back soon for updates.**

 If you are interested in working on one of the following projects, get in touch with us!
-For low-latency discussion, many of our developers can be reached via #namecoin-dev on Freenode IRC (we also are present in #namecoin).
+For low-latency discussion, many of our developers can be reached via [#namecoin-dev]({{site.baseurl}}resources/chat/#namecoin-dev) (we also are present in [#namecoin]({{site.baseurl}}resources/chat/#namecoin)).
 If you're not able to get an answer on there (which is possible, since several of our developers won't be able to respond during class or work), please post in the [forum](https://forum.namecoin.org/).
 If you have your own ideas for good Namecoin projects, we would love to hear them and support you with those, too!
 All of the project ideas are fairly customizable based on your interests and skills (which is why the "Difficulty" fields aren't completely precise.)  **Please talk to us early in the formation of your proposal; this allows us to give you more useful feedback.**

 **TODO: Check whether we have additional mentors whom we can list, confirm the suggested mentors.**